hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/get.md

-# Get the return of a function call
+# Get the return of an asynchronous function call

 `GET https://$region.hyperfunc.io/output/$name/$uuid/$call_id[/wait]`

-Get the return of a asynchronous function call, no signature authentication requirements.
+Get the return of an asynchronous function call.
+No signature authentication requirements.

 **Example request**: